vickphat/password-generator/README.md

 <br>

-<p>After the first prompt, the user will be asked the same questions but instead of special characters, it will be for lowercase characters, uppercased characters and numeric characters.
+<p>After the first prompt, the user will be asked the same questions.
+However, instead of special characters, it will be for lowercase, uppercased and numeric characters.
 All will have the same layout where clicking "ok" or "cancel" will notify the user of their selection and if the characters will be included or not.</p>

 <img src="https://github.com/vickphat/password-generator/blob/master/Assets/images/password-gen10.JPG">